 - Jason Torrance is Assistant Chief Executive at UK100 – the network for highly ambitious UK locally elected leaders committed to cleaner, more powerful communities.
 Most recently he has led work that delivered three International Clean Air Summit’s in 2018 and 2019, a Resilient Recovery Task Force in 2020 and an International Net Zero Local Leadership Summit in July 2021 that convened 32 Mayors and local leaders together with UK Government Ministers to agree ambitious action to deliver Net Zero climate emissions.
 He has previously held roles as Campaigns Director at the Campaign for Better Transport, Policy Director at Sustrans and Co-chair of Highways England’s stakeholder advisory group.

-- Ben is in overall charge of communications at Britishvolt, on track to deliver its first battery Gigaplant in the UK.
+- Ben is the former Director of Communications at Britishvolt.
 He is passionate about the race to zero and decarbonisation of society and wants to do everything within his power to connect and collaborate towards a sustainable future.
 For everyone.

 Ben has been in the media and communications industry for over 20 years.
 His career spans travel writing to financial publications, including the FT and The Guardian.
 Ben spent 13 years as a market intelligence reporter/relationship manager at S&P Global where he gained expert knowledge of the metals industry and also became a commentator on batteries and the energy transition.

-Dr Joanna White, Acting Roads Development Divisional Director, National Highways
+Dr Joanna White, Roads Development Divisional Director, National Highways

 - Dr White leads a division focused on environmental policy and standards, intelligent transport systems, energy and road design.
 Her teams have successfully delivered electric vehicle charge points near to the strategic road network to enhance existing infrastructure and support take up of EVs.
 Jo started her career in 1999 at TRL working as a Researcher.
 Six years later she joined the Highways Agency as a Senior ITS Engineer in the Traffic and Travel Systems Group.
 In April 2012 she took up a new role, leading the National Operational Systems team in Traffic Technology Division, looking after all the systems that the Traffic Officers use to manage traffic and incidents.